nigel-parker/gedinline/README.md

 Meaning that most valid files will be recognised as such, but not all error situations will be flagged.

-The validator is also available for use at [GED-inline](http://ged-inline.elasticbeanstalk.com).
+The validator is also available for online use at [GED-inline](http://ged-inline.elasticbeanstalk.com).

 ### Getting Started
 #### Prerequisites